Orange4Broom/sv-tek-cli/README.md

 #### About:
-- Just a program that will print you some output in cli
+- Just a program that will print you some output about current nameday in cli

 	| Output in cli |
 	| ----- |